Washington State is teeming with free dispersed campsites – if you know where to look.

 My favorite camping area is the first one you see as you drive in.
 It’s a large open space on the righthand side of the road with views of Frenchman Coulee Waterfall.

 For tent campers braving the wind, continue past the first dispersed camping area and look for the second open camping area, this time on your left.

 These campsites butt up against the Feathers, a popular rock climbing destination.
 Continue past these rocky pillars for the third and final free camping area, also to the lefthand side of the road.

-The dispersed campsites in the third camp area are also well suited for tent camping, especially those closest to the road which are tucked away against a hill which will ideally act as a wind block.
+The dispersed campsites in the third camp area are also well suited for tent camping, especially those closest to the road which are tucked away against a hill which will act as a wind block if you’re lucky.

 Because of the heavy winds, hot summer temperatures, and abundant rattlesnakes, I only really recommend camping here for those need a cheap resting place just off of I-90, unless you’re a rock climber looking to spend some time at the Feathers.

 McCroskey State Park

 Mary McCroskey State Park is one of my favorite places for free camping in the Palouse.